13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 Ease of implementation

-Filestage is a great collaboration tool for teams of all sizes, as it offers different pricing packages based on the needs of each team.
+Filestage is a great virtual collaboration tool for teams of all sizes, as it offers different pricing packages based on the needs of each team.
 The tool also offers a freemium package with limited available features, that will help you get started with a fast and more efficient review and approval process.

 3. Trello – best for project management and task tracking